 Following these findings, the SSC did not renew its contracts with China in 2020, Reuters reported.
 “Earth geopolitics is as important as space technology,” the news agency reported.

-The ground stations are just one piece of the puzzle, says CSIS.
+The ground stations are just one piece of the puzzle, said CSIS.
 They work in conjunction with other facilities to support China’s space-to-ground network.
 For example, space tracking and surveillance ships can perform many of the same functions as ground stations, with the added benefit of mobility.

 China’s space network in South America is part of a broader push by Beijing to establish itself as a leading global space power for middle-income economies.
-However, they run the risk of becoming entangled with opaque actors within China’s expansive space ecosystem, CSIS indicates.
+However, they run the risk of becoming entangled with opaque actors within China’s expansive space ecosystem, CSIS indicated.

 Venezuela is a clear example of how China is positioning itself in space.
 Beijing deployed three satellites for the Venezuelan regime, Serrano said.